 Is it Bad to Use Tap Water or Boiled water in a Humidifier?

 Tap water contains minerals, bacteria, and other pathogens that might enter your home air through a humidifier and end up causing damage.
 To use tap water in a humidifier, filter the water to remove any hazardous materials.
 You can also get a humidifier with a filtration mechanism to help when using tap water.

 Boiled tap water might kill pathogens and other microbes in the water.
 However, the water will remain ‘hard.’
 This means it still contains minerals like iron, magnesium, calcium, and more.
 These minerals might build and destroy the water tank or cause a physical breakdown of other humidifier parts.
 Check out this post on the types of water to use in a humidifier.

 Is it OK to Run Vinegar Through a Humidifier?

 Yes.
 Vinegar acts as a natural cleanser that will loosen particles buildup at the bottom of a humidifier tank.
 When you are done washing the water tank, rinse it thoroughly.

-No. Unless approved by the manufacturer; salt should not be added to a humidifier.
+No. Unless the manufacturer approves, salt should not be added to a humidifier.
 Salt will reduce your humidifier’s lifespan, clog the filter, hinder proper operation, and ultimately destroy the humidifier.

 Using essential oils in a humidifier is not advisable.
 Diffusers are the best for essential oils and will ensure you reap the benefits of the oils.
-To diffuse and humidify at the same time, you can either get a diffuser and a humidifier or a diffuser-humidifier combo.
+To diffuse and humidify simultaneously, you can either get a diffuser and a humidifier or a diffuser-humidifier combo.